PandoraThanator/zhuzhangzhen.github.io/_pages/markdown.md

 </tr></table>

 <p>
 System Identification is conducted to obtain the transfer function from the actuator to UAV's angular speed.
 The <strong>swept-frequency chirp signal</strong> is utilized and a second order transfer function, including the <strong>actuator's time constant</strong> and the <strong>inertia tensor</strong> are obtained.
-Hence, the acturator dynamics is compensated to obtain a fast dynamic response.
+Hence, the acturator dynamics is <strong>compensated</strong> to obtain a fast dynamic response.
 </p>

 <table><tr>